 In a statement issued at the time, Jenny Craig said, “We challenge Weight Watchers to compete directly with us in a head-to-head clinical trial.”

-These days, it is very hard to find the right weight loss information when everyone is claiming to be the medical or nutritional experts and they don’t care about who they screw in the process of getting rich.
+These days, it is very hard to find the right weight loss information when everyone is claiming to be the medical or nutritional expert and they don’t care about who they screw in the process of getting rich.
 According to experts, these companies continue to flood the internet with misleading information.

-Just to be clear, there are still some weight loss ads that present relatively honest information, and some diet products and supplements that are effective.
+Just to be clear, there are still some weight-loss ads that present relatively honest information, and some diet products and supplements that are effective.

-Mary Eagle recommended that to “avoid fraudulent weight loss products”, people should be on the “lookout for labels that promise quick action (like losing 10 pounds in 10 days)”, and labels that use words like “guaranteed” or “scientific breakthrough.”
+Mary Eagle recommended that to “avoid fraudulent weight-loss products”, people should be on the “lookout for labels that promise quick action (like losing 10 pounds in 10 days)”, and labels that use words like “guaranteed” or “scientific breakthrough.”
 She also warns against using creams or patches that promise to help with weight loss.

 Other few tips to identify fake ads are